nlarion/dams.ai/deepfabric/README.md

   - Generates HTML snippets with ad/non-ad classifications
   - Outputs to `dataset2.json`

+- **`non-ad-content.yaml`** - Configuration for generating NON-AD content only
+  - Focused on blog posts, articles, navigation, and standard web elements
+  - Generates 100% non-advertising content (is_ad: false)
+  - Higher temperature for more variety
+  - Ideal for balancing datasets that need more non-ad examples

 - **`ad_detection_formatter.py`** - Custom formatter for extracting structured data
   - Parses HTML snippets from GPT-4 responses
   - Extracts classification labels (is_ad: true/false)